aws/universal-test-runner/protocol/README.md

-# Test Discovery Protocol
+# Test Execution Protocol

-The Test Discovery Protocol establishes a common interface for passing arguments to test runners, in order to make it easier for tools such as IDEs and CI/CD systems to interact with test frameworks.
+The Test Execution Protocol establishes a common interface for passing arguments to test runners, in order to make it easier for tools such as IDEs and CI/CD systems to interact with test frameworks.